ashis263/rentr-server/README.md

 # Project: Rentr-server
-Rentr is a car rental website where user can browse, rent, add and manage cars and bookings.
-It is developed using reactJS, nodeJS, expressJS and mongoDB.
-Authentication made with firebase.
-Private API is secured with jsonwebtoken and axios interceptor.
+The Rentr Server is the backend for a car rental platform that enables users to browse, rent, add, and manage cars and bookings.
+It is built using Node.js, Express.js, MongoDB, and Firebase authentication.
+The server handles secure API endpoints using JSON Web Token (JWT) and CORS, ensuring smooth communication between the frontend and backend.

 ## Purpose
 This website is developed to implement the learnings of developing a full stack website using react, node, express, mongodb, firebase and jsonwebtoken.